LeToNode/Play2.0-CN-doc/gettingStarted/PlayConsole.md

 ## Using sbt features

-The Play console is just a normal sbt console, so you can use any sbt features like the **triggered execution**.
+The Play console is just a normal sbt console, so you can use sbt features such as **triggered execution**.

 For example, using `~ compile`